This tutorial contains GIF images.

 There are several options on how you can customize your mesh generation:

-Automatic table allows the user to input the Inclination start value (1.), Inclination end value (2.) and Inclination value range (3.).
+PVcase allows the user to input the Inclination start value (1.) , Inclination end value (2.) and Row count value (3.).

 Automatic table with default gradual coloring for each angle range will be created on the left based on the inserted values (4).

-Custom table allows the user to add or remove rows of the terrain mesh coloring table and input values of their own (see example below).
+The user can add or remove rows of the terrain mesh coloring table and input values of their own (see example below).

 2. Color coding angle ranges